integrated-land-simulator/model_description/descript/matsiro.md

 | $\Delta T$ | TDEV                    | freezing point depression | $\mathrm{[^o C]}$      |
 | $W_{FZ}$   | WFRZ                    | lake ice growth rate      | $\mathrm{[cm e.w./s]}$ |

 Temperature at lake ice base is taken to be the lake model’s top level temperature $T(k=2)$.
-In this model, lake ice exists only when and where $T(k=2)$ is at the freezing point $T_f$, which is a decreasing function of salinity ($T_f= −0.0543 S$ is used here, where temperature and salinity are measured by ◦C and psu, respectively).
+In this model, lake ice exists only when and where $T(k=2)$ is at the freezing point $T_f$, which is a decreasing function of salinity ($T_f=-0.0543 S$ is used here, where temperature and salinity are measured by ◦C and psu, respectively).
 In heat budget calculation for snow and lake ice, only latent heat of fusion and sublimation is taken into account, and heat content associated with temperature is neglected.
 Therefore, temperature inside lake ice and snow are not calculated, and $T_I$ is estimated from surface heat balance.

 Nonzero minimum values are prescribed for $A_I$ and $h_I$ , which are denoted by $A^{min}_I$ and $h^{min}_I$, respectively.
 These parameters define a minimum possible volume of lake ice in a grid.
 If a predicted volume $A_Ih_I$ is less than that minimum, $A_I$ is reset to zero, and $T_1$ is lowered to compensate the corresponding latent heat.
 In this case, the lake model’s top level is kept at a supercooled state.
 Such a state continues until the lake is further cooled and the temperature becomes low enough to produce more lake ice than that minimum by releasing the latent heat corresponding to the supercooling.